lowlight-ua/dos-pesos/docs/implementation.md

 # Execution contexts

 The project pertains to a number of execution contexts.
-It contains files that are executed on different machines on different stage for different purposes.
+It contains files that are executed on different machines on different stages for different purposes.
 The diagram below helps understand these stages.

 >  *Note:* In DosPesos the process of edge device provisioning is well defined (installation of AWS Greengrass core).
 However, it doesn't care what client things are used with the core, so provisioning client things is out of scope. *DosPesos*, however, provides artifacts that allow to test the edge deployment by using clients from AWS IoT SDK samples.